-3300 Revenue from State Sources.
+3300 Revenues from State Sources.

 - 3310 Florida Education Finance Program (FEFP).
 Revenue received for current operations under this program. - 3315 Workforce Development.
-Amounts received from state-funded program for adult general education, technical certificate programs, Approved Training Organization (ATO) programs, apprenticeship programs, and continuing education. - 3316 Workforce Development Capitalization Incentive Grant.
+Amounts received from state-funded programs for adult general education, technical certificate programs, Approved Training Organization programs, apprenticeship programs, and continuing education. - 3316 Workforce Development Capitalization Incentive Grant.
 Grant funds provided by the state to defray the costs associated with the start-up or expansion of workforce development programs. - 3317 Workforce Education Performance Incentives.
-To account for workforce education performance incentives identified in the General Appropriations Act. - 3318 Adults With Disabilities.
-Amounts received from the state to fund programs for adults with disabilities.

-- 3320 State Auto License, Capital Outlay and Debt Service (CO&DS).
-Since January 1, 1953, all state appropriations for capital outlay and debt service have been secured through the first receipts from the sale of state automobile license tags.
+To account for workforce education performance incentives identified in the General Appropriations Act. - Adults With Disabilities.
+Amounts received from the state to fund programs for adults with disabilities. - State Auto License, Capital Outlay and Debt Service (CO&DS).
+Since January 1, 1953, all state appropriations for CO&DS have been secured through the first receipts from the sale of state automobile license tags.
 The amount is computed pursuant to Section 1010.57, F.S.
-These funds are earmarked for approved capital outlay and debt service by the Florida Constitution and State Board of Education rules. - 3321 CO&DS Distributed.
-Funds remitted by the state to the district that are available for approved projects. - CO&DS Withheld for SBE/COBI Bonds.
-Section 9, Article XII, of the Florida Constitution authorizes the State Board of Education to sell bonds and revenue certificates for and on behalf of district school boards.
-These bonds, when issued, must be retired from a portion of the capital outlay and debt service funds available to participating districts.
-The state acts as fiscal and paying agent for the districts and computes the annual requirement for reserves, principal, interest, and other debt service items.
-The debt service requirement is deducted from the district's CO&DS funding and the amounts needed for reporting these items are provided by the Department of Education. - 3323 CO&DS Withheld for Administrative Expense.
+These funds are earmarked for approved CO&DS by the state constitution and State Board of Education rules (SBE rules).

+- 3321 CO&DS Distributed.
+Funds remitted by the state to the school district that are available for approved projects. - 3322 CO&DS Withheld for SBE/COBI Bonds.
+Section 9, Article XII of the State Constitution authorizes the SBE to sell bonds and revenue certificates for and on behalf of district school boards.
+These bonds, when issued, must be retired from a portion of the CO&DS funds available to participating school districts.
+The state acts as fiscal and paying agent for the school districts and computes the annual requirement for reserves, principal, interest, and other debt service items.
+The debt service requirement is deducted from the school district's CO&DS funding and the amounts needed for reporting these items are provided by the DOE. - 3323 CO&DS Withheld for Administrative Expenditure.
 The state acts as paying agent for SBE bonds and plan review.
-The Florida Constitution, implemented by State Board rules, authorizes a minor charge for these services.
-This is a book entry provided by the state. - 3324 Cost of Issuing SBE/COBI Bonds.
-An additional charge made to districts participating in the SBE bond sale during the current fiscal year.
-This is a book entry provided by the state. - 3325 Interest on Undistributed CO&DS.
-Interest earnings on CO&DS funds held in trust for distribution to districts in the subsequent fiscal year. - 3326 SBE/COBI Bond Interest.
-Interest earnings from required reserve maintained during the first three years of each SBE bond issue as provided by the resolution authorizing sale of SBE bonds.
-The reserve is invested by the state and each district is credited with the pro rata share of interest earnings.
-The amount of the revenue will be provided by the Department of Education.
+The state constitution authorizes a minor charge for these services.
+This is a book entry provided by the state. - Interest on Undistributed CO&DS.
+Interest earnings on CO&DS funds held in trust for distribution to school districts in the subsequent fiscal year. - 3326 SBE/COBI Bond Interest.
+Interest earnings from required reserve maintained during the first three years of each SBE bond issue, as provided by the resolution authorizing sale of SBE bonds.
+The reserve is invested by the state and each school district is credited with its pro rata share of interest earnings, which will be provided by the DOE.